5 Surprising Ways Oil Refineries Are Pivoting Amid Climate Pressure

 FAQ

-Q: What are oil refineries doing to adapt to climate change?
+Q: How do oil refineries adapt to climate pressures?

-Q: What trends should investors watch in the oil refining sector?
+Q: What trends should investors watch for in the oil refining sector?